Pakenham & Warragul

 What happens in the event of the “horizontal” exit?
 Is the continuity of your business important to you?
 Will the business stop when you are no longer there to drive it?
 Does its value drop since potential buyers know they are dealing with a distressed seller.
 Does the bank get nervous, do suppliers pull back credit accounts and demand COD terms?
 Do staff or clients leave?

 Do you have a business partner or partners?
 Would they want to be in business with your wife?
 Do you want your family to depend on your business partner doing the right thing?
 Would certainty over the business ownership and certainty on the value your family receives make you sleep more comfortably?

 Insight Wealth Partners can help you prepare for the planned exit from your business and can put a plan in place to protect the business and your family in the event of the unexpected exit.

 An insurance funded Buy/Sell agreement is a specialist piece of advice with many traps and pitfalls for the novice adviser.
+It requires a specialist, such as an accountant to value the business and a lawyer experienced in the area to draft agreements as well as an adviser to help put the appropriate insurance policies in place to provide the funding.
+With three different professionals involved you may find yourself confused with who is supposed to be doing what!
 You can benefit from our experience to project manage this process for you and ensure you get the right outcome for your business and your family.